 The best way to reduce a local wasp population is to find and destroy all the nests in the area.
-Usually wasps fly no further than 200 metres.
+Usually wasps range 50 - 200 metres although they have been known to travel up to 3km.
 If you search on sunny days, near dawn or dusk, the low light angles will highlight the flight path as wasps enter and leave the nest.

 Once a nest has been located, place a dessert spoonful of insecticide at the nest entrance after dark when the wasps have stopped flying.
 You can use a puffer bottle for this job.
 Worker wasps flying in and out will spread the powder into the nest and the colony usually dies within a day.
 If activity continues repeat the treatment until wasp activity ceases.
 Don't shine your torch into the nest or wasps will fly up the beam.

 Alternatively, a targeted wasp bait is available from Nelson-based company Merchento.
 The bait, Vespex, was developed in conjunction with DOC, although we do not supply it.
 To purchase the bait contact Merchento.
-You will have to pass their online test before purchasing.

-Note that Vespex may be used on public or private land, but members of the public wishing to carry out wasp control operations on public conservation land need to follow DOC's pesticide permission process.
+You will have to pass their online test to become an approved user before purchasing.
+Environment Southland does not supply Vespex.
+Note that Vespex may be used on public or private land, but members of the public wishing to carry out wasp control operations on public conservation land need to contact the local DOC office to enquire about the permission process.
+Environment Southland does not supply wasp toxins to the public.